 Removing coupons from a wallet

 To enable users to delete coupons from their wallet, we use the Delete coupon reservations endpoint

 The next step is to potentially display the content of a wallet.
 We can imagine a Show wallet button on an ecommerce website.

 Clicking this button displays all the codes contained in the wallet.
-To do this, we use the List users that have this coupon reserved endpoint.
+To do this, we use the List customer data endpoint.

 Listing all customers that have a given coupon saved